-Mobility Robotics is responsible for applying: remote sensing, inspection and GIS techniques using commercial off-the-shelf (COTS), custom built drones and sensors to add value to operations.
+Mobility Robotics was responsible for applying: remote sensing, inspection and GIS techniques using commercial off-the-shelf (COTS), custom built drones and sensors to add value to operations.
 Where possible, we are trying to leverage the data capture potential from relatively low-cost, COTS sUASs.
-The concept of operations is to take readily equipment and software, combine known processes and defined indicators – to generate actionable operational intelligence.
+The concept of operations was to take readily equipment and software, combine known processes and defined indicators – to generate actionable operational intelligence.
 Rather than try to reinvent the wheel, we are striving to get better mileage from existing equipment and software that is already available to the humanitarian community.

 Increasingly, drone data will become more powerful due to breakthroughs in artificial intelligence, machine vision and deep learning.
 However, it is imperative that research is linked to real world conditions in post-conflict environments, to ensure that data inputs are relevant under actual field conditions.

 Hence, a growing library of sample data will be shared from the Odyssey2025 project for researchers to gain a better feel for features and indicators in a desert environment.
 Initial sample data sets can be viewed and downloaded from here.